- What annual return should I use for ASX ETFs?

 - How much do I need to start investing in ETFs on the ASX?

-- You only need enough to buy a single ETF unit — typically $50–$150 for most popular funds.
+- You only need enough to buy a single ETF unit, which is typically $50–$150 for most popular funds.
 Most Australian online brokers including CommSec, Pearler, Stake, and SelfWealth have no meaningful minimum beyond the unit price.
 Platforms like CommSec Pocket offer fractional investing from $50.
-There is no advantage in waiting for a larger lump sum — time in the market is what compounds.
+There is no advantage in waiting for a larger lump sum; time in the market is what compounds.

 - How accurate is this compound growth calculator?

-- This calculator assumes a constant annual return compounded monthly — a mathematical simplification of real markets, which deliver uneven returns year to year.
+- This calculator assumes a constant annual return compounded monthly, a simplification of real markets, which deliver uneven returns year to year.
 It does not account for tax on distributions, brokerage fees, or inflation.
-Use it to understand the directional impact of contribution amounts, timeframes, and return rates — not as a precise financial forecast.
+Use it to understand the directional impact of contribution amounts, timeframes, and return rates, not as a precise financial forecast.